-Sets the zero parameter for grating #1 as the floating-point parameter specified in XXX.XXX.
+Sets the zero parameter for grating #1 as the floating point parameter specified in XXX.XXX.
 Warning: this value is used to calculate wavelength motion.
-Zero is usually changed only if the default value becomes corrupted.
-The correct value for this parameter is 3.2288589.
+Zero is usually changed only when changing the instrument from a double grating configuration to triple grating configuration, or visa versa.
+The value for a double grating configuration is 3.2288591.
+For a triple grating configuration, the value is 4.2760567.

-Cornerstone Accessory Commands
+MS260i Accessory Commands